davebehr1/go-rest-api/README.md

 #### DELETE
  * Description: deletes a collection from database
  * Return: returns a success message if deleted else the error is returned

+#### PATCH
+ * Description: update a collection entity
+ * Return: returns the collection that was updated

  ## Database Structure: